fortune-uwha/Predict-Product-Failures-Super-Soaker/README.md

 # Predict-Product-Failures-Super-Soaker
-Synthetic data from a fictional company "Keep It Dry"
+This Tabular Playground Series is focusing on helping the fictional company Keep It Dry improve its main product Super Soaker